Much of what we know about the Picts comes from the Romans, who praised the military prowess of these ancient Scots.

-When the Romans invaded Britain, they were accustomed to winning.
+When the Roman Empire invaded Britain, they were accustomed to winning.
 They had conquered every powerful civilization they had yet come into contact with and destroyed any armed opposition with a flash of armor and steel that knew no equal.
 But they had never faced an enemy like the Picts.

 The Romans expected another easy victory against the Picts, a primarily land-based people, going into their first battle.
 Indeed, the Picts retreated nearly as soon as they’d started fighting, and the Romans declared: “Our troops proved their superiority.”